Looking to list your PhD opportunities? Log in here.

 If you are interested, please email us with a CV, academic transcripts and brief letter stating your interest and background and we will let you know whether we think your skill set and academic record would place you well against the competition.

-Applications are open for non-Australian applicants both in Australia and overseas.
+Applications are open for both Australian (domestic round) and non-Australian (international round) applicants.

-Update: The next international round will open on the 1st of July and close 31st August 2023.
-The next domestic round (Australian and New Zealand applicants) will open on the 1st September and close 31st October 2023.
-Please contact us well prior to the closing dates if you are interested in applying.
+Update: The next international round will open on the 1st of July and close 30th August 2024.
+A short domestic round (Australian and New Zealand applicants) is currently open and will close 4th March 2024.
+Please contact us if you are interested in applying.

 Funding Notes